• Skip to main content

 • You don’t agree with the taxes assessed: You have rights as a taxpayer to appeal IRS decisions or assessments when you don’t agree with them.
 It’s best to talk over the situation with an attorney and get help filing and navigating an appeal.

-• You are facing a tax audit: The IRS audits businesses and individuals for a number of reasons.
+• You are facing a complex tax audit: The IRS audits businesses and individuals for a number of reasons.
 A tax attorney can help you ensure compliance and understand your rights and best practices throughout the process.

 • You need help understanding legal implications: Tax law is complicated.
 It’s never a good idea to try to understand all of it on your own when you’re dealing with a tax problem.
 Tax attorneys are experts in understanding the law and how emerging or changing laws impact you.